-HMRC must be satisfied that a club already meets the conditions of the CASC scheme before it can register the club.
+HMRC must be satisfied that a club already meets the conditions of the CASC scheme before it can register a club.
 The club should be acting in a CASC compliant way, run by its members with a CASC compliant governing document.

-Applications to register as a CASC should be made to the HM Revenue & Customs, Charities New Cases, SO 708, PO Box 205, Bootle L69 9AZ Tel 0300 123 1073 www.hmrc.gov.uk/charities/casc www.hmrc.uk/casc/casc_guidance.htm
+Applications to register as a CASC should be made to: HM Revenue & Customs, Charities New Cases, SO 708, PO Box 205, Bootle L69 9AZ Tel 0300 123 1073